rhee1998/DL4H/README.md

 ### **2. Data Preprocessing**

 First, we need to slice the raw signal(s) into epochs of 30 seconds in length.
 The following code generates a new directory `dataset/preproc/<SID>` and saves a series of sliced signals and a summary of the signals.
 Please refer to `utils.py` to examine how the features were engineered.
-It should be noted that ⚠️the code provided by the original authors did not work properly, so the preprocessing script had to be written from _scratch_⚠️.
+It should be noted that ⚠️***the code provided by the original authors did not work properly***⚠️, so the preprocessing script had to be written from scratch.